 Described Video made easy – that is what we do

-Described video (DV) is also called Video Description, Described Narrative or Audio Description (AD).
+Described video (DV) is also called descriptive video, or audio description (AD).
 DV is a narrated description of a program’s main visual elements, such as settings, costumes, or body language.
 The description is added during pauses in dialogue, and enables people to form a mental picture of the program.
 It works best for pre-recorded programs, such as dramas and documentaries.
 The DV is carried on secondary audio tracks.
 Generally it can be enable in your cable box audio settings.

 What we need from you

 1. A low resolution video file representing the final ‘picture locked’ video (mpg, mp4 or mov).

 2. Final audio in a stereo or mono wav file (must match video file exactly).
 If you only have 5.1 audio, it must be mixed down to either stereo or mono.

 How we exchange media

 How we exchange media.
 We are open to what ever file sharing method works best for you.
 FTP, We Transfer, Aspera, Hard Drive (SSD recommended).
 Let us know and we can accommodate.